Last updated: October 03, 2024

 Closing thoughts: How to qualify for a home loan when you’re self-employed

 If you are self-employed and looking for a home loan, start planning early.
-A Certified Public Accountant (CPA) can help ensure that you show the maximum earned income instead of taking extra deductions, which will increase your approved loan amount.
-Make sure your down payment funds are in your personal account instead of a business account because buyers aren’t typically allowed to use business funds for a home loan.
-Also, make sure your credit score is in a favorable range.
+A Certified Public Accountant (CPA) can help ensure that you show the maximum earned income instead of taking extra deductions, which may increase your approved loan amount.
+Also, you may want to make sure your credit score is in a favorable range.

 There is a lot of information out there about self-employed individuals obtaining mortgages, but not all of it is accurate.
 If you have questions, talk to a trusted lender.
 It’s possible for someone who is self-employed to get a home loan — but it’s important to understand the process and unique requirements to avoid unwelcome surprises.